Get E-Book

 ee.setMaxListeners(Infinity); // same effect

 EventEmitter.defaultMaxListeners is the global default.
-Changing it affects all emitters that haven't called setMaxListeners().
+Changing it affects all emitters that have not called setMaxListeners().
 Emitters created after the change inherit the new default.
 Emitters created before the change also use the new default, because the check reads EventEmitter.defaultMaxListeners at registration time, not at construction time.

 EventEmitter.defaultMaxListeners = 20;

-Node 15.4 added events.setMaxListeners(n, ...targets) which sets the limit on multiple emitters at once.
-Handy for initialization code that creates several emitters that all need a higher limit:
+Node 15.4 added events.setMaxListeners(n, ...targets), which sets the limit on multiple emitters at once.
+Use it during process initialization for emitters that all need a higher limit:

 setMaxListeners(50, server, db, cache, queue);

-events.getMaxListeners(emitter) returns the effective limit for an emitter.
-If the instance hasn't called setMaxListeners(), it returns EventEmitter.defaultMaxListeners.
+Current Node.js releases also provide events.getMaxListeners(emitter), which returns the effective limit for an emitter.
+If the instance has not called setMaxListeners(), it returns the current default.
 This static method works with both EventEmitter and EventTarget instances.

 Legitimate High Listener Counts

-Sometimes 10 listeners is genuinely too low.
-A process-level emitter like process itself often has more than 10 listeners across 'SIGINT', 'SIGTERM', 'uncaughtException', 'unhandledRejection', 'warning', 'exit', and various signal handlers from different parts of the application.
-A shared database connection pool might have 20+ listeners if multiple modules subscribe to 'error' or 'connection' events.
-In those cases, bump the limit and move on.
+Sometimes 10 listeners for one event name is genuinely too low.
+A process-level emitter might legitimately have more than 10 listeners for 'SIGTERM' if several subsystems register shutdown cleanup.
+A shared database connection pool might have 20+ listeners for 'error' if multiple modules subscribe independently.
+In those cases, raise the limit and move on.

-But be deliberate about it.
-If you're setting maxListeners to Infinity as a band-aid, you're hiding a potential leak.
-Set it to a specific number that matches your expected listener count, and you'll catch genuine leaks that exceed that expectation.
-If you expect 25 modules to listen for 'change' events, set the limit to 30 - close enough to detect unexpected growth, high enough to avoid false warnings.
+The limit should still express an expectation.
+Setting maxListeners to Infinity as a band-aid hides potential leaks.
+A specific number that matches the expected listener count still catches growth beyond that expectation.
+If you expect 25 modules to listen for 'change' events, setting the limit to 30 is close enough to detect unexpected growth and high enough to avoid false warnings.

 Detecting Leaks in Practice

-The maxListeners warning is your first line of defense.
-But it only triggers once per event name.
+The maxListeners warning is the first line of defense, but it only triggers once per event name.
 If you need continuous monitoring, use listenerCount() in health checks or metrics:

 setInterval(() => {